 The Well Dressed Burrito

 Inexpensive burritos are hard to come by in this Metropolitan city, but The Well Dressed Burrito is breaking tradition with three options that barely push $8.
-Quesadillas, Chimichangas, taco duos, and enchiladas reinforce the Tex-Mex menu, all with exceptionally reasonable prices.
+Quesadillas, Chimichangas, taco duos, and enchiladas reinforce the Tex-Mex menu, all with exceptionally reasonable prices, making it a prime example of what restaurants offer for budget-conscious diners.

 Bub and Pop’s